Trekking Routes of the Harishchandragad

 The Khireshwar village route is the one that most people prefer as it offers a lot of scenic beauty while trekking.

 Walking a few minutes from Tolar Khind, there is a rock patch on which railings are fixed.
 After ascending the railings, we come to the plateau region in which less dense forests are seen.
-From here, we have to cross approx. 7 hills & after a walk of 2–3 hours, we reach the temple of Harishchandreshwar, the temple of Lord Shiva.
+From here, we have to cross approx. 7 hills and after a walk of 2–3 hours, we reach the temple of Harishchandreshwar, the temple of Lord Shiva.

 Most local treks are not adventurous enough for experienced trekkers.
 But this route to Harishchandragad is physically daunting and visually rewarding!